National Pacemaker Awards

 The National Pacemaker Awards are awards for excellence in American student journalism, given annually since 1927.
 The awards are generally considered to be the highest national honors in their field, and are unofficially known as the "Pulitzer Prizes of student journalism".

-The National Scholastic Press Association administers the contest for high school programs, while the Associated Collegiate Press administers the college and university contests.
+The National Scholastic Press Association, headquartered in Minneapolis, Minnesota, administers the contest for high school programs, while the Associated Collegiate Press administers the college and university contests.
 Pacemakers are awarded annually at the JEA/NSPA National Conference (for high schools) and the ACP/CMA National College Media Convention (for colleges) in the following categories: Newspaper, Online, Yearbook/Magazine, and Broadcast.

 Newspaper Pacemakers

 ACP, NSPA and the Newspaper Association of America Foundation have co-sponsored the Pacemaker competition since 1961.
 NSPA began the awards in 1927.
 The Pacemaker competition was discontinued in 1948–49, then resumed in 1961.
 The awards, which are considered by many to be the highest national honors for student journalism, are unique in their judging.
-Several issues from each newspaper's production schedule are randomly selected to be judged, which ensures that to be competitive for a Pacemaker, a publication must show consistent quality over an entire academic year.
+Several issues from each newspaper's production schedule are randomly selected to be judged, ensuring that to be competitive for a Pacemaker, a publication must show consistent quality over an entire academic year.

 Judges select Pacemaker Finalists and Pacemakers based on the following: coverage and content, quality of writing and reporting, leadership on the opinion page, evidence of in-depth reporting, design, photography, art and graphics.

 Pacemakers are selected by the staff of a professional newspaper in the host city of the annual National College Media Convention, in the case of college papers, or the National High School Journalism Convention for high school publications.

 There are multiple awards in each category every year: in 2006, there were 26 high school winners.